sch/sch.github.io/papers/design-principles-behind-smalltalk/index.md

 ---
 title: The Design Principles Behind Smalltalk
-layout: default
+layout: paper
 ---

 The Design Principles Behind Smalltalk
 ======================================

+_Editor's note: This essay originally appeared in the August 1981 edition of BYTE Magazine.
+A PDF scan can be found [here](ingalls-design-principles-behind-smalltalk.pdf)._

-Daniel H H Ingalls
+- Daniel H H Ingalls
-Learning Research Group
+- Learning Research Group
-Xerox Palo Alto Research Center
+- Xerox Palo Alto Research Center
-3333 Coyote Hill Rd
+- 3333 Coyote Hill Rd
-Palo Alto CA 94304
+- Palo Alto CA 94304

 The purpose of the Smalltalk project is to provide computer support for the creative spirit in everyone.
 Our work flows from a vision that includes a creative individual and the best computing hardware available.
 We have chosen to concentrate on two principal areas of research: a language of description (programming language) that serves as an interface between the models in the human mind and those in computing hardware, and a language of interaction (user interface) that matches the human communication system to that of the computer.
 Our work has followed a two- to four-year cycle that can be seen to parallel the scientific method: